home-assistant/home-assistant.io/source/_integrations/renault.markdown

 This integration provides the following platforms:

 - Binary sensors - such as plug and charge status.
-- Device tracker - to track location of your car
+- Device tracker - to track location of your car.
+- Selectors - to change the charge mode.
 - Sensors - such as battery level, outside temperature, odometer, estimated range, and charging rate.

 ## Prerequisites